-- Solution Work with convention center clients on event-specific social and traditional media relations efforts for attendance building. - Solution >>> Work with customer groups to promote their meetings and conferences to generate attendance and garner media coverage; continue to work closely with the ICVB and ICC Sales and Services staffs to identify such opportunities.
+- work with convention center clients on event-specific social and traditional media relations efforts for attendance building. - Work with customer groups to promote their meetings and conferences to generate attendance and garner media coverage; continue to work closely with the ICVB and ICC Sales and Services staffs to identify such opportunities.